 At Tennessee Wellness Center, your health is our priority.
 We treat all aspects of wellness, including both drug addiction and mental health issues.
-We offer both hospitalization programs and outpatient programs, and we can refer you to a notable detox center if you wish to undergo medical detox first.
+We offer both partial hospitalization programs and intensive outpatient programs, and we can refer you to a notable detox center if you wish to undergo medical detox first.

 Helping Someone With an Addiction to Xanax

 There are few things more overwhelming than watching someone you love struggle with an addiction to Xanax.
 For some people, ignoring the situation may seem like an easier solution.
 While it may be painful, it is important you take the time to encourage your loved one to get the help they need.
 You could be saving their life.

 If your son, daughter, parent, significant other, or friend is struggling with Xanax addiction, we recommend you do the following:

 - Do your research ahead of time and educate yourself about addiction so you can better understand what they are going through.

 - Offer your support and express your concerns for their wellbeing.
 Tell them you are worried about their health and urge them to seek treatment.

 - Be persistent but avoid making them feel guilty or ashamed of their struggles.

 - Be prepared for the possibility that they may be in denial of their addiction.
 If your loved one refuses to acknowledge an obvious problem, consider staging an intervention with the help of a professional.